It seems very many researchers are needing to learn multilevel and mixed models, and I have to say, it’s not so easy on your own.

 So here are 4 concepts in linear regression that you really, really should get clear about before you attempt to read the Singer article.
 It won’t make it easy, but it will make it easier.

-3. Interactions.
-I know you know that you have to leave in lower order terms for each interaction (right?).
-Make sure you can interpret interactions, regardless of how many categorical and continuous variables they contain.
+3. Interactions: I know you know that you have to leave in lower order terms for each interaction (right?).
+Make sure you can interpret interactions regardless of how many categorical and continuous variables they contain.
 And make sure you can interpret an interaction regardless of whether the variables in the interaction are both continuous, both categorical, or one of each.

 And finally, understand how they all fit together.
 These 4 concepts really come down to understanding what the estimates in your model mean.
 How to interpret them.
 And that will come largely from practice, asking questions, and relearning the basics in the context of your data.